 - Members must play at least 6 monthly events to be eligible for the annual prizes with their top eight points only being counted towards the the final OOM results.

 Positions on the OOM table will also be used to select players to represent Hume Vets in the annual VVGA Teams Event in September.

-Current Order of Merit Standings can be found on this website on the News page.
+Current, and historical, Order of Merit Standings can be found below

 The Yarrambat round in November saw the finalisation of the 2019 Order of Merit.
 Full, final standings, in each of the age categories, are available by selecting the appropriate button below.
 Winners in the Various categories are: